Sewing Crafts

 Head

-Sew Gusset to one side of the head, the rounded end goes to the nose, it may be easier if you pin this in place so you get both sides the same.
+Sew Gusset to one side of the head, the rounded end goes to the nose.
+It may be easier if you pin this in place so you get both sides the same.

 Before you fill the head, clip 2 teddy bear safety eyes into place.
 They should be positioned at the beginning of the snout.